baepigyu/Autonomous-Driving/README.md

-# 🛡️ RADAR
+# RADAR
 ### Risk Aware Detection And Recognition
-**전쟁상황 기반 자율 정찰 로봇**
+**Autonomous Reconnaissance Robot for Warzone Scenarios**

-> TurtleBot3 Burger 기반의 자율주행 정찰 로봇으로, 실시간 SLAM과 YOLO 객체 탐지를 통합하여
+> A TurtleBot3 Burger-based autonomous reconnaissance robot that integrates real-time SLAM and YOLO object detection to identify soldiers and tanks in unknown battlefield environments
-> 미지의 전장 환경에서 군인·전차를 탐지하고 위협 위치를 자동으로 지도에 마킹합니다.
+> automatically marking threat locations on the map.

 <br>